kvr777/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Naked twins it is more general only choice strategy: if we have only two choices in two boxes it is means that theses choices could not be used in other boxes.
+A: Naked twins it is more general only choice strategy: if we have only two equal choices in two boxes, it means that theses choices could not be used in other boxes.
 When we propagate this constraints on other boxes, we reduce possible options and make task easer and faster to solve

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?